 It’s not to be underestimated!
 Attractive and effective packaging is the key to successfully marketing a product, as well as making a powerful impact on those who are on the receiving end.
 Think of packaging as a first impression – it is the first point of contact of a product with the customers, and it is used to elicit a positive emotional response to the brand in question.
 According to Nielsen, 64% of consumers try a new product because the package catches their eye, and 41% will continue to purchase a product because they prefer its design.

 With these figures in mind, it becomes clear that packaging design has a lot of power over the purchasing decisions of consumers.
 However, because we are so used to seeing packaging, we grow to take it for granted after a while, without really considering what makes it so appealing to us.
 We enter the store, grab what we need, and head to the till to pay, without realising that on some level, we are being subconsciously swayed to purchase one product over another.
 But, what makes good packaging?

-It’s time for us to discuss the power of packaging, as well as the characteristics of good packaging design and the benefits it can bring to a company.
+Our packaging experts have shared some thoughts on the power of packaging, the characteristics of good packaging design, and the benefits it can bring to a company.

 70% of consumers form their impression of a brand based solely on packaging (Packaging of the World).
 A strategically crafted and unique packing solution makes a product stand out among its competitors and differentiates your product, giving your brand a unique identity.
 After all, 63% of consumers agree that product packaging is as important as a brand itself (Packaging of the World), further illustrating that product packaging is an extension of a brands self-representation.